nahidraz23/item-hunt/README.md

 - **Dashboard**: Navigate to the dashboard to add, update, or delete products.
   - **Add Products**: Add new products to the store.
   - **Update/Delete Products**: Update or remove existing products.
-- **Search and Filtering**: Search for products and filter them based on different criteria like category or price.
+- **Search and Filtering**: Search for products and filter them based on different criteria.
 - **Sort Functionality**: Sort products by different options such as price, rating, or newest.

 ## Installation